 Please note that the 3D printed key adapters only work with Cherry mx style switches and the standard Commodore 64 keycaps.
 Other C64 keycaps, like the strange ones shown below, will not work and hence cannot be used with the 3D printed key adapters!
 The same holds true for keycaps found in Commodore VIC20 keyboards that some of the early Commodore 64 keyboards came with (link).

 The keyboard stabilizer system uses Costar keycap inserts and Costar plate inserts.
 The Costar inserts are needed for the Return key and the Space bar.
 These can be found in various webshops.

 The size 2u stabilizer wire usually comes with the inserts.
 However, the stabilizer wire for the Space bar is size 9u and have to be made by hand.
-I used a DuBro EZ Bender no480 tool and a 1.00mm piano wire to make them.
+I used a DuBro EZ Bender no480 tool and a 1.00-1.09mm piano wire to make them.

 SuperLube can be added to the Costar plate inserts to make the travel of the keys even smoother.